 #Fade Video Transition

-Fades are the building blocks of many other transitions and make the scene gradually turn to a single color, usually black or white.
+Fades are the building blocks of many other transitions, making the scene gradually turn to a single color, usually black or white.
 Using fades is an effective way of conveying the passage of time.

-Fade in transition makes the shot gradually become visible, giving the viewer time to take in an image.
-Filmmakers always put the fade in transition at the beginning of a film or scene.
+The Fade-in transition gradually makes the shot visible, giving the viewer time to take in an image.
+Filmmakers always put the fade-in transition at the beginning of a film or scene.

-Sometimes, fade out also called fade to black.
-It is a dramatic transition, and symbolizes the passage of time or signifies completion.
-Filmmakers always use the fade to black transition to move from a dramatic or emotional scene into another scene, or to the credits at the end of a film.
+Sometimes, fade-out is also called fade-to-black.
+It is a dramatic transition and symbolizes the passage of time or signifies completion.
+Filmmakers always use the fade-to-black transition to move from a dramatic or emotional scene into another scene, or to the credits at the end of a film.

 To know the fade transition effect, you can watch the following video.